 To be eligible as a Federal Work-Study employer you must:

 - Create a job posting online

-- Read the 2012 Federal Work Study Manual for Supervisors Federal Work Study Manual for Supervisors, sign the Acknowledgment and Receipt Form, and return A&R Form to Lindsay Brown in the Financial Aid Office.
+- Read the 2013 Federal Work Study Manual for Supervisors Federal Work Study Manual for Supervisors, sign the Acknowledgment and Receipt Form, and return A&R Form to Harrison Fowler in the Financial Aid Office.

 General hiring guidelines include verifying FWS eligibility with the Federal Work Study coordinator, scheduling an interview with the student once she has applied for the position, and communicating your hiring decision in a timely manner to the office of financial aid.
-Please remember the deadline for Federal Work Study Authorization forms is September 14th, 2012.
+The Federal Work Study Cycle for 2013-14 has closed.

 - 131 registered full-time Women’s College students were offered FWS funds

 - 95 registered students have been hired as the FWS employees